Ankylosing Spondylitis Ten Years After Diagnosis

 It’s possible I had symptoms even earlier than that when I was most active in my life.

-I attributed those symptoms to being at the gym or to sports injuries.
-My doctors believed the same thing.It was easy to believe that the pain I was experiencing was normal.
+A bad day means getting around by wheelchair.It was easy to believe that the pain I was experiencing was normal.
 I didn't know any better.
 I assumed that everyone felt the way I did after working out.
 Click To Tweet

 I haven’t been able to go back to the gym or work out since July 2014.
 I spent all of 2018 housebound.
 I can still manage short walks, but the number of diagnoses I’ve received since getting my AS diagnosis have affected my life in the worst way.
 I am no longer capable of doing the things I once lived for.